keboola/developers-docs/extend/generic-extractor/api/pagination/pagenum.md

 * TOC
 {:toc}

-The Offset scroller handles pagination strategy in which the API splits the results into pages of the same size (limit parameter) and navigates through them using the **item offset** parameter.
+The Offset scroller handles a pagination strategy in which the API splits the results into pages of the same size (limit parameter) and navigates through them using the **item offset** parameter.
-If you need to use the *item offset*, use the [Offset Scroller](/extend/generic-extractor/pagination/offset/).
+If you need to use the *item offset*, use the [Offset Scroller](/extend/generic-extractor/api/pagination/offset/).

 {% highlight json %}
 {